 1. Caramelizing Onions

-- Add a pinch of salt to help draw out moisture and enhance the onions’ natural sweetness.
+- Add a pinch of salt to pull out juices and bring sweetness.

 2. Cooking the Pasta

-- Consider adding a bit of the broth to the pasta cooking water for an extra flavor boost.
+- Try adding a bit of broth to the water for a subtle boost.

 Detailed Recipe for French Onion Pasta